What could a swap look like using the ME BESS GB Index?

 These physical characteristics are purposely omitted from the draft Heads of Terms.

-For this one asset, there is substantially more basis risk using a day ahead spread for the floating leg of a swap.
-It is also worth noting that the fixed leg of the swap in these two cases should be different.
+For this one asset, there is substantially more basis risk using a day ahead spread than the ME BESS GB 2h index for the floating leg of a swap.
+It is also worth noting that the fixed leg of the swap in these two cases should be different: the TB2 index tracks around £20k/MW/y lower than the ME BESS GB 2h index.

 We also look at the difference in using the ME BESS GB 2h index and Day-Ahead spread for a portfolio of assets: EDF Energy’s 2h portfolio of operational assets, containing 24 assets.
-Here, the basis risk varies from -£14.1k to £6.4k over the period using the ME BESS GB 2h index - and £+2.3k to £+24.8k using the Day-Ahead swap.
+Here, the basis risk varies from -£14.1k to £6.4k over the period using the ME BESS GB 2h index, and +£2.3k to +£24.8k using the Day-Ahead swap.

 Download the draft Heads of Terms

-Contracted under an ISDA agreement, a swap could be negotiated very quickly.
-The draft heads of terms we publish here is intended to be used by industry as a starting point for such a contract, and is should not be taken as final or legally binding.
+The draft heads of terms we publish here is intended to be used by industry as a starting point for such a contract, and should not be taken as final or legally binding.

 For feedback on this draft, please reach out to robyn@modoenergy.com.